Balos Private Boat Trip from Chania — My True Experience of Balos & Gramvousa

 Our private luxury boat — around €1400 for a full day — was supposed to leave at 9 AM from the Old Venetian Harbor of Chania.
 The plan was simple: Chania → hidden bay → Balos Lagoon → Gramvousa → back to Chania by sunset.

-On the first morning, the captain looked at the sky and the sea and simply said:
+But the wind said otherwise.
+On the first morning, the captain looked at the sky and the sea and simply said: “Not today.
+Tomorrow.”

 And that’s the thing about Crete: the sea decides.
 You don’t argue with it.
 You respect it.
 The tour was postponed by one day, and already from that first moment I knew this would not be “just another excursion”.
+If you are planning any boat trip to Balos — private or group — always remember this: your safety and conditions at sea are more important than your schedule.

 Departure from Chania — and a Moment of Fear